Epidurality/NeoFly-Tools/README.md

 1. Go to the Aircraft Market tab.
 1. Use the text field to enter the name (or part of a name) of the aircraft.
 The name must match (or match part of) the name of the plane as entered in the NeoFly database.
 For example, "Cessna" or "CJ4".
 1. Press search.
 Results will be shown, with the Distance based on your Pilot's current position.
+1. *Compare Models* button displays one of each model plane to allow you to compare their stats.
+Also provides the lowest price found in the AircraftMarket for each plane, which you can then search specifically to locate.

 ### Mission Generator:
 This lets you generate custom missions for use in NeoFly.